JosephLenton/testcat/README.md

 # TestCat

-Helpful macros for writing test cases.
-Based on the JavaScript testing library Jest.

-TestCat allows you to write your test cases out at the top of a file.
+TestCat is a bunch of macros to make it easier to maintain your tests in a more readable way.
+By making it possible to bunch test cases together at the top of a file.

-This is to improve readability.
-It makes it easier to see what test cases exist within a file, which is especially useful on PR reviews.
+It is based on the JavaScript testing library Jest.

 Macros include ...

  * `it` and `test`
  * `describe`

+## Ethos

+The aim is to aid in readability.
+To make it easier to manage long files containing a large number of tests.

+By having the test cases grouped together.
+It makes it easier to see, at a glance, what test cases exist.
+This is especially useful for PR reviews.

-## `it` and `test`
+## `it` and `test` macros

 `it` and `test` are identical macros allow you to list test cases out together at the top.
 These transform into a wrapper function, that calls your test.

-For example ...
+The macro takes a description of the test, and the name of the function for that test.

+There are two versions to help with readability.
+Their behaviour is identical.

+ * `it` should be used when stating a desired outcome. i.e. `it!("should give the user a cookie", test_give_cookie)`.
+ * `test` should be used for other types of more generic tests. i.e. `test!("cookie dispenser runs", test_cookie_dispenser)`.

+### Example Code

 ```
 #[cfg(test)]